okohll/abdocs/content/docs/security-and-compliance/security-features/privileges.md

         * import data from spreadsheet
         * override options which would normally disallow global editing of data in the table

-Privilege levels work in conjunction with [Learner Progression levels]({{<relref "/docs/introduction/learner-progression">}}), for example, only someone at level Citizen Developer level 3 can have Develop privileges assigned to them.
+Privilege levels work in conjunction with [Agile Academy learning levels]({{<relref "/docs/introduction/learner-progression">}}), for example, only someone at level Citizen Developer level 3 can have Develop privileges assigned to them.

 > Two Factor Authentication is required for any user with any Citizen Developer or Software Architect role.